QUB-ASL/bzzz/docs/HOW_TO_BUILD_BZZZ.md

 ## Tools
 You will need the following tolls to build bzzz.
 * Soldering iron with solder
+* Crimp tool
 * 1.5, 2, 2.5 Allen/Hex keys
 * 4mm flat and Phillips 2 screwdrivers
 * side cutting pliers
 * Pliers
 * X, Y, Z Spanners
+* Hacksaw
+* Drill with 3mm and 12 bit

 ## Parts